androiddevnotes/awesome-android-learning-resources/README.md

 #### EN

+- [Now in Android](https://nowinandroid.libsyn.com/) - This show gives listeners a quick run-down on things that the Android team has done recently that developers may want to check out.
+It covers library and platform releases, articles, videos, podcasts, samples, codelabs - whatever seems relevant and interesting for Android developers.
+Android’s a big platform and there are many things being released all the time; listen to this podcast to stay up to date on what those things are.

 - [The Developers' Bakery](https://thebakery.dev/) - A developer podcast about tools, libraries, and productivity.
 The Developers' Bakery is a place for open-source developers and maintainers to share their experience and projects.
 A journey through the tools and libraries that help developers worldwide baking great software daily.
 Join Nicola Corti through this journey among open source and beyond.

 - [COFFEE & CODING PODCAST](https://robj.me/coffeeandcoding/) - Listen weekly as we bring you the latest news, tips and in depth discussion with experienced app developers – to help you become better a better app developer.